 Our host is the Rehabilitation and Health Clinic, which is a part of the Natural Health Association of Iceland.
 Every year, approximately 2,000 patients and other guests enjoy their diverse rehabilitation programs, which are focused on an approach that builds self-confidence and personal responsibility for the patients’ own health.
 The Clinic has earned a solid reputation, both in Iceland and internationally, since its foundation in 1955 for personal and effective care for patients.
 It is one of the two most important rehabilitation clinics in Iceland.

 The Natural Health Association has a horticultural and environmental department, including forestry, gardening, and greenhouses, which is where the international volunteers work most of the time.
 The volunteers will help with growing tomatoes, cucumbers and making tea from Icelandic herbs.
 They will also do some environmental work around the property.
 The nature of the work depends largely on weather conditions, which can change quickly.
-The working hours are usually from 9am to 3pm with one hour lunch break.
+Working hours are usually from 9am to 3pm with a one-hour lunch break.

 Leisure time: The volunteers have free access to the local geothermally-heated swimming pool.
 Traditionally, natural pools have played an important social role in Icelandic culture.
 Most Icelandic pools offer indoor and outdoor swimming, as well as hot tubs and saunas or steam rooms.
 Hveragerði is known for having great areas for hiking, including the hot river in Reykjadalur.

-Reasonably-priced weekend excursions can be organised to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
+Reasonably-priced weekend excursions can be organised to some of the most popular, beautiful areas and natural wonders that Iceland can offer.
 Excursions include unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysers, lava forests, hot-springs, rhyolite mountain ranges, steam-vents, or even icebergs.

-Accommodation: The volunteers stay in a fully equipped bungalow consisting of several double bedrooms and a living room.
-Beds are provided, however volunteers need to bring their own sleeping bags.
+Accommodation: The volunteers will be staying in a fully equipped bungalow consisting of several double bedrooms and a living room.
+Beds and sheets are provided, however volunteers need to bring their own sleeping bags.
 Wireless internet access is provided free of charge.